aiurovet/xnx/README.md

      it as an option while running from a batch script, console, or by double- clicking a launcher (shortcut) icon.
-You can specify pathname separators in any style (forward slashes as in Unix or backslashes as in Windows), the program will replace all of those depending on the OS it is run under.
+You can specify pathname separators in any style (forward slashes as in Unix or backslashes as in Windows), the program will expand all of those depending on the OS it is run under.

 1.2.
 If the path to config file (option -c, --config) is not absolute, then its
      absolute path will be resolved using either program startup directory, or